diegotty/obsidian_notes/year 3, semester 1/cybersecurity/10 - cryptography, symmetric encryption.md

 the small key space makes a search attack feasible in 1992 it was shown that DES is not a group: two DES encryptions are not equivalent to a single encryption, thus making multiple enchipherment effective
+#### meet in the mdidle attack

-however, the *meet in the middle attack* proved that the secuirty of double DES was not as expected:
-- with a key size of 112, the expected security is bruteforcing $2^{112}$ keys. however
+however, the *meet in the middle attack* proved that the secuirty of double DES was not as expected: with a key size of 112, the expected security is bruteforcing $2^{112}$ keys. however, the encryption process can be spit into two independent parts, making the complexity of the attack only *additive*, not multiplicative by starting with a *known-plaintext attack* (*PDA*), the attacker can:
+- meet from the left: encrypt the the plain text once, to a intermediate value $I$
+- meet from the right: decrypt the cipher once, to an intermediate value $I'$
+- both operations must equal the same intermediate value, as , so $I=I'$
 ### 3DES
 ### AES